 If the smaller breweries are more your thing…

 These guys are one of my favourite gluten free breweries.
 I visited their brewery and tap room back in February for a tour and I won’t shut up raving about them to my friends and family.
 Based in Edinburgh and ran by two coeliacs, they carefully use a brewing process which removes the gluten, without the need to treat it with an enzyme.
 They also test their beers for gluten twice to make sure it’s coeliac safe.
-These guys have gone from strength to strength and are doing a fab job.

 My favourite is definitely their Session ale ABV 3.8% , I have to say.
 But they never put out a beer I don’t like!